-MBA 7302 - Project Management (3)

-This course examines the use of project management to accomplish organizational goals and the unique styles of management needed to administer them.
+MBA 7302 - Project Management (3) This course examines the use of project management to accomplish organizational goals and the unique styles of management needed to administer them.
 Case studies will be used to give the student a functional knowledge of project management.
 Topics in this course will include the role of the project manager, organizational and planning needs, cost estimation and budgeting, scheduling, resource allocation, auditing and controlling and the completion of projects.

-Prerequisite: MBA 6300.

 MBA 7305 - Supply Chain Management (3) This course focuses on supply chain concepts, supply chain processes and managing those processes to build competitive advantage in a global marketplace.
 Topics covered include supply chain processes from supplier to fulfillment, supply chain performance measurement, implementation and link to business strategy.
 Though mostly process-focused, the course covers some quantitative concepts such as demand planning, inventory management and forecasting techniques.
 It also covers the role of information technology and e-business in state-of-the-art supply chain management.
-Prerequisite: MBA 6100, MBA 6400, and MBA 7200.
+Prerequisite: (MBA 6100 OR MBA 6150) and (MBA 7200 OR MBA 7250).
 MBA 7320 - Business Process Management (3) Business Process Management (BPM) is the integration of all critical business functions so they are aligned with the firm's tactical and strategic plan.
 This course focuses on two core concepts: the discipline of BPM as a holistic management tool, and the role that technology plays in facilitating a BPM approach.
 BPM is a lifecycle approach that includes analysis, design, implementation, automation, and evaluation of business processes.
-MBA 7589 - Entrepreneurial Innovation (3) This course is intended for people seeking to improve their ability to manage creativity, innovation, and change.
-Using an "innovation constraints" framework and successful business practice, participants will learn how to best manage people (all categories of stakeholders) when innovation is the goal.
-This course focuses on understanding and managing people engaged in creation, innovation and positive change, regardless of the environment.
-We will treat innovation as the process of generating, assessing, and then implementing useful and valuable ideas.
-We will focus on all phases from idea generation to getting ideas heard, accepted, and implemented in organizations.
-As a critical part of the creative process, we will also focus on your creativity and creative development.
-Numerous activities and exercises will be utilized to assist you, the driver of innovation, in better understanding your personal areas of strength and growth as it relates to entrepreneurial innovation.
 MBA 7592 - Global Enterprise Development (3) This course will include the development of a global business by using partnerships with international companies and educational institutions.
 Students will participate in global communities and cross-cultural virtual teams to collaborate and develop an international business.
-Prerequisite: MBA 6100, 6400, and 7200.
+Prerequisite: (MBA 6100 OR MBA 6150) AND (MBA 7200 OR MBA 7250).
 MBA 7600 - Global Marketing Management (3) This course develops an understanding of the application of marketing and microeconomic principles and the management of the marketing functions in the international arena.
 This course will emphasize the need for effective marketing plans developed from a thorough analysis of the global marketplace with particular attention to cultural differences, ethical challenges, geopolitical dynamics, distribution challenges and product adaptation.
 MBA 7603 - Market Research and Consumer Behavior (3) This course examines the objectives and techniques of marketing research and the analysis of consumer behavior as tools for the effective marketing manager.
 Subjects addressed will include the formulation of research objectives, research design, data collection, qualitative and ethnographic studies, survey design and the analysis and interpretation of the data.
 Prerequisite: MBA 7600.
 MBA 7604 - New Business Ventures (3) This course examines the challenges and requirements placed on an entrepreneur in the design and implementation of a new business venture.
 Subjects addressed in this course include idea generation, supporting data and information gathering, the formulation of a strategic business plan, searching for and procuring venture capital and other financing, implementation of the venture and the considerations of public offering.
 Prerequisite: MBA 7600.